limion/YmlGenerator/README.md

   }
 }

-Description of add* methods you can find in YmlGenerator.php More about YML see: http://help.yandex.ru/partnermarket/yml/about-yml.xml
+Description of add* methods you can find in YmlGenerator.php.

+More about YML see: http://help.yandex.ru/partnermarket/yml/about-yml.xml